NelsonScott/Redly/README.md

 [Details][phase-two]

 ### Phase 3: Add sidebar view, Easier Feed Creation (~1 days)
 By this point users should be able to properly add and see feeds on their page.
 Have sidebar to slide open to show a list of the user's current feeds to select from.
 Also change Feed creation to be done from the sidebar instead of with the current separate form.
+Use CSS to well-position index items and have sliding animation on sidebar close/open.

 [Details][phase-three]